RyanPSullivan/RyanPSullivan.github.io/app/linux/emacs-cheatsheet.md

 * M-x, recover-file : recovers the open file from the autosaved version in the event of a crash

 ## Directories
-* C-x d : enter directory mode
+* C-x d : enter dired mode
-* \+ : create directory in CWD  whilst in directory mode
+* \+ : create directory in CWD  whilst in dired mode
+* R : rename directory or file whilst in dired mode
 ## Buffers
 * C-x, C-b : list buffers
 * C-x, 1 : close buffer list